List of photograph manipulation incidents: O. J. Simpson (1994)

 O. J. Simpson's June 17, 1994 mugshot was used on the cover of Time and Newsweek magazines.
 Newsweek used the mugshot unaltered, whereas Time released one that made Simpson's face appear darker, blurrier and unshaven.
 This resulted in many people protesting Time for attempting to make Simpson appear guilty.

 Walski forgery (2003)

 In the early media coverage of the 2003 Iraq War, a minor controversy erupted when it was revealed that Los Angeles Times photographer Brian Walski had taken two images and made a more dramatic composite.

-“When that guy came up with the baby, I shot off ten more frames.
-I had just one where you could see the soldier's face.
-The others he was turned away.
-I put four pictures on my laptop.
-I was going back and forth.
-There was no reason to do [what I did].
-I was playing around a little bit.
-I said, 'that looks good.'
-I worked it and sent it....
-I wasn't debating the ethics of it when I was doing it.
-I was looking for a better image.
-It was a 14 hour day and I was tired.
-It was probably ten at night.
-I was looking to make a picture.
-Why I chose this course is something I'll go over and over in my head for a long time.
-I certainly wasn't thinking of the ramifications”.

 On April 1, Walski was fired.

 2006 Lebanon War photographs

 A number of allegations of improper photo manipulation were made in relation to journalistic coverage of the 2006 Lebanon War.
-Adnan Hajj, a Lebanese freelance photographer, was found to have manipulated multiple photographers he submitted to Reuters, enhancing the appearance of smoke in a photograph of the aftermath of an Israeli attack on Beirut, and duplicating a flare in a photograph of an Israeli fighter jet to create the impression that it was firing multiple missiles.
-Other photographers and press outlets were accused of staging photographs, and using misleading captions.
+Adnan Hajj, a Lebanese freelance photographer, was found to have manipulated multiple photographs he submitted to Reuters, enhancing the appearance of smoke in a photograph of the aftermath of an Israeli attack on Beirut, and duplicating a flare in a photograph of an Israeli fighter jet to create the impression that it was firing multiple missiles.
+Other photographers and press outlets were accused of staging photographs and using misleading captions.